This page is part of Pocket ART, an easy guide to HIV treatment.

 Each link below is to a page of quotations from the relevant guide.

-- Pocket ART – an introduction to HIV treatment
+- Pocket ART – quotes from introduction to HIV treatment

-- Pocket QoL and side effects – a guide to
+- Pocket QoL – quotes page from side effects guide

-- Pocket pregnancy – an introduction to HIV and pregnancy.
+- Pocket pregnancy – quotes page from an introduction to HIV and pregnancy

 As an HIV positive advocate at i-Base, 2015 has been an exciting year for our care.